BitCurator/bitcurator-access-webtools/README.md

   * vagrant up

 from within the bca-webtools directory.
 This step can take a long time the first time you run the software (15-30 minutes depending on your computer).
 The installation script will provide feedback in the console as it installs each package.
-There's a sample image in the "disk-images" directory to get you started.
 Once the virtual machine has been provisioned, open a web browser on your host and navigate to:

   * 127.0.0.1:8080

 to see the bca-webtools service running.
+In the current beta release, a searchable index of the filenames and file system contents must be generated prior to using the "Search" bar on the right hand side of the window.
+Click on the "Admin" link at the bottom left of the window, select "Generate Index", and click "Submit".
+The index generation process may take some time.

 If you need to stop the service, you can type: